 - Buried Treasure: The MacGuffin of the pilot.

-- Casual Danger Dialog: Spencer calls his daughter to wish her luck on her first school day - while he's in a firefight in the middle of South America.
+- Casual Danger Dialog: In "Deadly Lessons", Spencer calls his daughter to wish her luck on her first school day - while he's in a firefight in the middle of South America.
 He tries to convince her that the gunfight is a fiesta.

 - Military Salute: In a flashback, the protagonists are shown sharing a goofy salute with their commanding officer.

-- On One Condition: In the Pilot a woman who has been pining for Hogan's character talks him into marrying her, because he needs money to pay off a bank loan and she needs to get married in order to fulfill her father's will's demand.
+- On One Condition: In the Pilot, Megan Whittaker, who has been pining for Spencer, talks him into marrying her, because he needs money to pay off a bank loan and she needs to get married in order to fulfill her father's will's demand.

 - Pool Scene: Repeatedly.

-- Spy Satellites: In one episode, one of the heroes looks for a spy satellite nearby to hack into from his Cool Boat, finds one, and acts as a Mission Control for his partner.
+- Spy Satellites: In the pilot episode, Bru looks for a spy satellite nearby to hack into from his Cool Boat, finds one, and acts as a Mission Control for Spencer.